cogu/c-apx/README.md

 - It does not require any heap memory.
 - It is intended to be MISRA-compliant (at some point).

-Note that APX-ES on master branch is not yet updated to work with the new v0.3.x code base (that work will start soon).
+Note that APX-ES on master branch is not yet updated to work with the new v0.3.x code base.

 ## Building with CMake